Cold Neutron Imaging and Efficiency Measurements with a Boron-10 Coated Double-GEM Detector: Results

 \subsection{Imaging and Estimation of Spatial Resolution}

-The imaging capabilities and spatial resolution of the BGEM detector were evaluated using a cadmium (Cd) mask featuring \qty{1}{mm} diameter holes.
-A photograph of the mask and the corresponding reconstructed hit distribution are shown in Fig.~\ref{fig:cd_mask_imaging}.
-The individual hole peaks are clearly resolved in the selected region, allowing for a quantitative extraction of the spatial resolution.
+The imaging capability of the BGEM detector was evaluated using a cadmium (Cd) mask with circular holes of different diameters.
+Figure~\ref{fig:cd_mask_imaging} shows a photograph of the mask and the corresponding reconstructed hit distribution.
+Clearly separated hole images are observed in the selected region, demonstrating the position-sensitive response of the detector.

-Assuming a parallel incidence of the neutron beam, the spatial resolution was determined by analyzing the edge smearing of the reconstructed hole images.
-By fitting the radial edge profile with an error function, we obtained a spatial resolution of approximately \qty{700}{\micro\meter}.
-It should be noted that if the incident neutron beam is not perfectly parallel, the beam divergence contributes to the broadening of the projected spots.
-Consequently, the intrinsic spatial resolution of the detector may be superior to the measured value presented here.
+For each triggered event, the strip charge was defined as the pedestal-subtracted peak ADC value of the APV25 waveform.
+The hit position was reconstructed using a charge-weighted center-of-mass method,

+where \(q_{x,i}\) and \(q_{y,j}\) are the strip charges in the \(x\)- and \(y\)-directions, respectively.
+The reconstructed position therefore represents the centroid of the induced charge distribution on the readout plane, rather than the exact neutron-capture point in the converter.
+Accordingly, the measured edge-spread width characterizes the reproducibility of the reconstructed centroid under the present imaging conditions, not the full physical length of individual \(\alpha\) or \({}^{7}\mathrm{Li}\) ionization tracks.

+Figure~\ref{fig:radial_erfc_resolution} shows the reconstructed two-dimensional hit-density map and the radial edge-spread analysis for a selected 3.00~mm-diameter hole.
+Hits within the red rectangle in Fig.~\ref{fig:radial_erfc_resolution}(a) were transformed into radial coordinates relative to the fitted hole center, and the radial density was normalized by the corresponding annular area.
+The edge profile was fitted with a complementary error function, yielding

+The result demonstrates that the reconstructed image edge is described by a sub-millimeter Gaussian-equivalent edge-spread width under the present cold-neutron beam conditions.